modxorg/Docs/en/building-sites/resources/index.md

 ## What is a Resource?

-A resource is a representation of a page in MODx.
+A resource is a representation of a page in MODX.
 There are different types of Resources, such as documents, weblinks, symlinks, actual files, or many other things.
 The default Resource type is a Document, and simply represents a webpage on your site.

 There are 4 total types of Resources, and they are Documents, [Weblinks](building-sites/resources/weblink "Weblink"), [Symlinks](building-sites/resources/symlink "Symlink"), and [Static Resources](building-sites/resources/static-resource "Static Resource").

 Each Resource also has a unique ID, or "Resource Identifier".
-This lets MODx know what Resource to fetch when you are loading a webpage.
+This lets MODX know what Resource to fetch when you are loading a webpage.
 Also, when you're wanting to link between Resources, you should always use the ID to do so.
-That way MODx will generate the link and you will not have to worry about changed aliases, content types or anything - MODx will change your links also.
+That way MODX will generate the link and you will not have to worry about changed aliases, content types or anything - MODX will change your links also.
 Please see the Linking to Resources section below for more information on how to do this.

 ### Managing Resources